 So long as your onsite CRO efforts do not take up more than 15% of the page or render after the first five seconds of the page’s complete render, you should be in a good spot.

-They use on-page CRO tactics to engage customers at strategic points in the journey, while balancing technical SEO rules of engagement.
+They use on-page CRO tactics to engage customers at strategic points in the journey while balancing technical search engine optimization rules of engagement.

 This exit pop-up would generate a CLS score, yet is acceptable because it’s able to drive a 35% conversion rate:

 How to Improve Cumulative Layout Shift: Final Thoughts

 In the rapidly evolving digital landscape, optimizing your site for cumulative layout shift in 2023 is paramount for delivering an exceptional user experience.
 By understanding the impact of CLS, accurately measuring and analyzing CLS data, setting goals for performance scores, and implementing the right strategies, you can minimize unexpected layout shifts and create a visually stable website.
 Prioritizing image loading, managing ads and third-party content, optimizing animations, and effectively handling web fonts are just a few ways to optimize CLS.

 Remember, CLS plays a crucial role in user satisfaction, search rankings, and overall site performance.
 Stay proactive, continuously monitor your site’s CLS score, and adapt to the evolving best practices to ensure your visitors enjoy a seamless and delightful browsing experience in 2023 and beyond.And if you want to get the benefit of advanced CRO tools and a strategist partner to keep them on the right side of user engagement, request a demo for Justuno Plus.
 Plus users can start creating high-converting CRO campaigns while balancing their Google scores.